Advanced: Offline Maps

 Here’s an example screenshot:

 After you have everything prepared, hit “Create atlas” and the Atlas Creator will download your Map-Tile-Pack.
 When it’s finished, you get a dialog with an “Open Atlas Folder”-button.
-Go there, select the Atlas you just downloaded and go down the folders until you find a folder that contains only other folders named like your zoom-levels.
-This is the folder you’ll want to copy to your SDCard.
-Here’s an example:
+Go there, select the Atlas you just downloaded and go down the folders until you either find a folder that contains only other folders named like your zoom-levels or an sqlite-file (depending on the Atlas format you chose earlier) This is the file/folder you’ll want to copy to your SDCard.
+Here’s an example of an Andnav-Folder:

 Getting the Map-Tile-Pack into GeOrg